jurevans/playlist/README.md

 # Playlist App

-Song Data API for creating stations.
+API and UI for creating playlists/internet radio/whatever using ES2015.

 Requires: